nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 #### Write your Nextflow pipeline

 With that done, it's time to write your Nextflow pipeline.
-The example below is a proof of concept RNAseq pipeline taken from the Seqera training material.
+The example below is a proof of concept RNAseq pipeline.
+More information about this pipeline and where this came from can be found in the public training material developed by Seqera Labs at [https://training.seqera.io/](https://training.seqera.io/).
 Copy the script below and save it as `main.nf` in the same folder as your nextflow.config file:

 ```Nextflow
 /*